MicrosoftDocs/customer-insights/ci-docs/audience-insights/connections.md

 ### Exports

-Only administrators can configure new connections but they can grant access to contributors to use exisiting connections.
+Only administrators can configure new connections but they can grant access to contributors to use existing connections.
 Administrators control where data can go, contributors define the payload and frequency fitting their needs.
 For more information, see [Allow contributors to use a connection for exports](#allow-contributors-to-use-a-connection-for-exports).

 ### Enrichments